 Brian Johnson practices in the areas of corporate formation and governance, private equity finance, and real estate transactions.
+He is Co-Chair of the Woods Rogers Pandemic Response Group formed in March 2020.

 Brian handles a wide variety of commercial and residential real estate matters for his clients, including developers, landowners, and investors.
 Brian is well-versed in commercial real estate closings and title reviews.
 He has represented both borrowers and lending institutions during his career.